 He has done many other roles in movies and on television, including The X-Files, Flash Gordon, Return to Oz (as the Tin Woodsman), Jim Henson’s The Dark Crystal as a puppeteer extra, The NeverEnding Story as Teeny Weeny, the rider of the “racing snail”, Alien from L.A., Howling VI: The Freaks as Mr Toones, The Haunted Mansion, and Return of the Jedi as Droopy McCool.

-He appeared in Transformers: Revenge of the Fallen (2009) as an Egyptian guard and in the film Star Trek (also 2009) as Keenser, Montgomery Scott’s assistant on the ice planet Delta Vega.
+He appeared in Transformers: Revenge of the Fallen (2009) as an Egyptian guard and in all three of the recent Star Trek films as Keenser, Montgomery Scott’s assistant.
 Roy played a green man while doing a commercial shoot for Ozocleanse.
 In one of his more prominent speaking roles, Roy played Aaron, a violent Mumbai-born Mexican criminal, in second season of the HBO comedy, Eastbound & Down.
 Deep starred as Sandeep Majumdar in the 2012 short film “The Ballad of Sandeep”.

-Most recently, Roy reprised his role as Keenser in Star Trek: Into Darkness.
+Most recently, Roy reprised his role as Keenser in Star Trek Beyond.